arnieSkyNet/Check-Internet-sites-up/README.md

 - Logs failures and restorations with timestamps
 - Lightweight — suitable for background service use
 - No dependencies beyond standard tools
+- Signal-safe termination (handles SIGINT and SIGTERM)
+- Monitoring of host file if used and changed
 ---

 ## 🔍 How Connectivity Is Checked (No Ping Required)